Atomoxetine/Attention Deficit/ Hyperactive Disorder (ADHD)/Substance Use Disorder (SUD)in a Residential Treatment Facility

 |Official Title:||Efficacy of Atomoxetine in Adults With ADHD and Substance Abuse Disorder Being Treated in a Residential Treatment Facility|

 In Phase II, atomoxetine was dispensed beginning at 25 mg/day.
-Dose was adjusted based on clinical response and tolerability over a 4-week period up to 120mg/day and held constant for the final 6 weeks of the trial.
+Dose was adjusted based on clinical response and tolerability over a 4-week period up to 120mg/day and held constant at the optimized level for the final 6 weeks of the trial.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00953862
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT00953862

 |Principal Investigator:||Lenard Adler, MD||NYU School of Medicine|